-This module is designed to familiarize the student with all aspects of home health care, mail order pharmacy/ePharmacy, and long-term care pharmacy.
+This module is designed to familiarize the student with all aspects of home health care, mail order pharmacy/ePharmacy, and long term care pharmacy.
 Also covered in this module is drug distribution systems utilized in the pharmacy to include pharmacy stocking and billing, inventory and purchasing.
-This module will provide students with the understanding of the cardiovascular, circulatory and skeletal system and discuss medications for circulatory disorders and medications for the skeletal system.
+This module will provide students with the understanding of the cardiovascular, circulatory and skeletal systems and discuss medications for circulatory disorders and medications for the skeletal system.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 40
+Prerequisites: None.
+Lecture Hours: 40.
+Lab Hours: 40.
+Outside Hours: 20.